anuran-roy/BarebonesDB/README.md

 ### Date: 29-4-2021

 1. I have made a lot of changes to the architecture of BarebonesDB.
-Now the Create an object (say, ob) and initialize the BarebonesDB class.
+Now you need to create an object (say, ob) and initialize the BarebonesDB class.

 Example Syntax: